Table of contents

 Findings from OECD-DAC reviews

-Copy link to Findings from OECD-DAC reviewsThe 2023 OECD-DAC Peer Review of New Zealand’s development co-operation praised its strong political commitment to working in a way that is partner-led, its focus on indigenous knowledge and values in partnerships and policy making, civil society funding that helps strengthen local organisations, and scaled-up international climate finance commitments.
-The review encouraged New Zealand to streamline its policy framework to make the most of the closer integration of diplomatic and development efforts, undertake strategic workforce planning, strengthen transparency to support accountability and communication to generate a sense of global citizenship among New Zealanders, and ensure that project design and implementation consistently integrate cross-cutting priorities such as gender equality and the environment.
+Copy link to Findings from OECD-DAC reviewsThe 2023 OECD-DAC Peer Review of New Zealand’s development co-operation praised its strong political commitment to working in a way that is partner-led, its focus on indigenous knowledge and values in partnerships and policymaking, civil society funding that helps strengthen local organisations, and scaled-up international climate finance commitments.
+The review encouraged New Zealand to streamline its policy framework to make the most of the closer integration of diplomatic and development efforts, undertake strategic workforce planning, and strengthen efforts to generate a sense of global citizenship among New Zealanders.
 The Peer Review found that New Zealand had fully or partially implemented 14 of the 17 recommendations of the 2015 review.
-Learn more about New Zealand’s 2023 Peer Review and its management response [DCD/DAC/AR(2024)5/24], and learn from New Zealand’s practices in Development Co-operation Tools Insights Practices (TIPs).
+A mid-term review of New Zealand’s progress since 2023 is expected in 2026.

 ODA allocation overview